ALASKAN TUNDRA WOLF PHOTO SIZE AND FINISH OPTIONS

 Mexican wolves are the smallest, most uncommon, and also most genetically unique subspecies of the Grey wolf.
 The Mexican wolf’s range once spanned Arizona, New Mexico, Texas, and Mexico.
 Mexican wolves have been endangered since the late ’70s and around three-hundred currently, live in captivity.

 The Northwestern wolf is commonly referred to as the Rocky Mountain wolf.
 This wolf resides in Alaska and in western portions of the United States and also Canada.
 The federal government reintroduced the Northwestern wolf to Yellowstone National Park in the late ’90s.

 The Eastern timber wolf was the first Grey wolf subspecies to be identified in the United States.
 They live in the eastern regions of Canada and also the United States.
 Timberwolves were placed on the endangered species list in the late ’60s.
 The Red wolf is the most endangered wolf species and is only found in North Carolina.
-It is much smaller than the Grey wolf, has a slender body, and has a short, reddish-brown coat.
+It is much smaller than the Alaskan Tundra Wolf, has a slender body, and has a short, reddish-brown coat.
 There are close to thirty Red wolves in the wild and two-hundred in captivity.

 Framed art transforms the feeling of a space, allowing for a warm and cozy, or crisp and collected feeling.
 White Wolf images can be placed on a gallery wall, mantle, above a bed, in a living room, in an office, or anywhere that feels ‘right’ for you.

 What does a white wolf symbolize?
 The Tundra wolf pictures symbolize freedom.
 A lone wolf image is for the independent, adventurous soul who is not afraid to take the road less traveled.
 Wolf images that depict lone wolves make great additions to creative and also empowering spaces.
 You will be inspired to tap into your bold, daring nature when framed wolf art enters your space.